FATU29/web-advance-email-frontend/README.md

 The application will be available at [http://localhost:3000](http://localhost:3000)

 Open your browser and navigate to the URL to see the application.

+### 5. Verify Installation

+After starting the development server, you should see:

+- The application loads without errors
+- You can navigate to the login page
+- The development server is running on port 3000 (or your specified port)

 ## 📜 Available Scripts